-Holt’s director of clinical services — Celeste Snodgrass — shares about adopting her son Max from Thailand at 9 years old.
-While an adoption expert by profession, Celeste affirms that no older-child adoption goes perfectly smoothly.
+Holt’s director of clinical services, Celeste Snodgrass, shares about her experience with older child adoption — adopting her son Max from Thailand at 9 years old.
+While an adoption expert by profession, Celeste affirms that no older child adoption goes perfectly smoothly.
 But it’s the perfect option for many families, and for children who have been waiting so long.

 “Are you hungry?”
 Celeste asked her son, Max.